By Patty Quinn

 Many people believe this to be an old ghost legend.
 It has been carried down since the beginnings of the towns of Westcliffe and Silver Cliff.
 The legend is the ghost lights of the Silver Cliff Cemetery.

-Up until two months ago, I myself would have written this legend off as a bit of silly fun.
+Until two months ago, I would have written this legend off as a bit of silly fun.
 No longer will I say this, for I have seen them in person.

 By 10:00, many were as big as 3-4 inches in diameter, and many glowed brightly.
 As we stood facing the large white marble cross in the center of the cemetery, we all noticed an orangish glow begin.
 It was to our left, at the extreme border of the cemetery.
 As we watched it, the glow became larger, brighter, and seemed to luminesce.
 It grew to the size of a football and resembled the glow of a campfire.